 You can think of a stockist as an extension of a company’s warehouse, since their job is to bill the product as per the agreed amount by the distributor.
 Main stockists, distributors, sub-stockists, retailers, etc. all act as nodes in the supply chain.
 They acquire stock from the previous node and sell it to the next at a margin.

 Stockists will normally have a certain level of manpower and resources, including means of transport and storage warehouses, to service the region allocated to them.

-So in essence, a stockist is anyone buying stock from a company to sell in the retailer market.
+So in essence, a stockist is anyone buying stock from a company to sell in the retail market.
 They are the link between the company and the retailers.

 How to become a stockist

 If you’re looking to become a stockist in your area, be sure to take note of the following:

 - Have an existing web store.
 It’s not a good idea to approach a brand to stock their products without an online presence such as an eCommerce store, website, social media pages, and so on.
 Most companies will look you up and see what you’re currently doing with the other brands.
 Luckily, Turis can help get you a professional online store in minutes.